goldenxp/VisualNovelVisualizer/README.md

-# VNViz
+# Visual Novel Visualizer
-Visual Novel Visualizer - an experiment in writing and visualizing its flow
+Visual Novel Visualizer - an experiment in writing Visual Novels and visualizing its flow